naga-pakalapati/DQ-Projects/README.md

 ### Information related to different projects worked on DQ

-- Projects are in **.ipynb** file which contains all the code and analysis.
-- Each project also has a **.md** file with the same name, which provides info about the project and datasets.
+- Each project has a start note which breifly explains the purpose of the project, the code and an end note which talk about Analysis and conclusion.